First descriptor computation

 print(

-f"The first frame contains "
+f"The first structure contains "

 f"{counts[0]} {elements[0]}-atoms, "